deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 “Well, dear!” he said cheerily, and approached the sullen Gaoian.
 “It’s your turn at last!
 Let’s see if we can’t figure out a way to straighten out your language centers *without* cybernetics, hmm?”

-Gorku sighed and heaved himself up onto four-paws. “...Long time?”
+Gorku sighed and heaved himself up onto four paws. “...Long time?”

 “Who knows?
 We’re only reinventing a field of medicine from first principles!”
 Nofl fluttered a hand vaguely at the diagnostic equipment.
 “Chop chop!
 The sooner we scan your brain, the sooner we figure out what it needs.”